anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 An enrolled device can act as constrained Join Proxy.
 The Pledges which are not a neighbor of the Registrar will eventually discover a constrained Join Proxy and follow the constrained BRSKI protocol to be enrolled.
 While this goes on, more and more constrained Join Proxies with a larger hop distance to the Registrar will emerge.
-The network should be configured such that at the end of the enrollment process, all pledges have discovered a neighboring constrained Join Proxy or the Registrar, and all Pledges are enrolled.
+The network should be configured such that at the end of the enrollment process, all Pledges have discovered a neighboring constrained Join Proxy or the Registrar, and all Pledges are enrolled.

 The constrained Join Proxy is as a packet-by-packet proxy for UDP packets between Pledge and Registrar.
 The constrained BRSKI protocol between Pledge and Registrar described in {{I-D.ietf-anima-constrained-voucher}} which this Join Proxy supports uses UDP messages with DTLS payload, but the Join Proxy as described here is unaware of this payload.